EasyPost/easypost-node/README.md

 1. Update the version in the `package.json` file
 1. Update the `CHANGELOG` file
-1. Ensure that checked-in compiled assets are re-built with `npm run build`
 1. Tag the release on GitHub
+1. Upload the built assets from `npm run build` to the new GitHub release (eg: `easypost.js`, `easypost.6-lts.js`, etc)
-1. Publish the updated npm package
+1. Publish the npm package with `npm publish` (this will build the project and run tests as a part of the process)

 ## Note on ES6 Usage